PayPal to QuickBooks Desktop Converter (IIF)

 Frequently Asked Questions

-QuickBooks will auto-create missing accounts as 'Bank' type.
-We recommend creating all accounts first with correct types (Bank, Income, Expense).
+QuickBooks will auto-create missing accounts, but they'll default to 'Bank' type.
+We recommend creating your accounts first with correct types (Bank, Income, Expense).